MICHELE NORRIS, Host:

 GARRELS: He gives Prime Minister Vladimir Putin huge credit for improving overall conditions for farmers and stepping in to bail them out now.
 A big fan, he's become the local representative of Putin's party, United Russia.

-Mr. IGOR UMANSKY (Economist): (Through translator) In the U.S., you don't have total concentration of everything in, say, New York.
+IGOR UMANSKY: (Through translator) In the U.S., you don't have total concentration of everything in, say, New York.
 It's spread out.
 Here, though, Moscow is the financial, industrial, scientific and government center.

 GARRELS: Moscow is twice the size of St. Petersburg and six times the size of the next biggest cities.